PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 The features of the app are:

-- The user can sign in and out and create user name and password
+- The user can sign in and out and create user name and password and choose role as regular user or admin
-- The user can search for meaning of some common BCI related abbrevations e.g. BMI = brain-machine interface
+- The users can search for meaning of some common BCI related abbrevations e.g. BMI = brain-machine interface
-- The user can search and add information of BCI stakeholders e.g. Stakeholder group = Company, Stakholder name = Neuralink, Stakeholder description = Developing implantable brain-computer devices, Stakeholder contact = https://neuralink.com/
+- The users can search and add information of BCI stakeholders e.g. Stakeholder group = Company, Stakholder name = Neuralink, Stakeholder description = Developing implantable brain-computer devices, Stakeholder contact = https://neuralink.com/
-- The user can search and add BCI literature e.g. Title, Author, Pre-defined keywords, Rating, Availability
+- The users can search and add BCI literature e.g. Title, Author, Pre-defined keywords, Rating, Availability
-- The admin can add/remove BCI abbrevations, stakeholders, literature, discussions, and users
+- The admin can additonally remove BCI abbrevations, stakeholders, literature, and users

 # How to run the app
 *Prerequisite*: A PostgreSQL instance running.